 STEP 4 : CONVERTING INTO WATER HEATER

-The next step is to convert this barrel stove into a hot water heater.
-Begin by drilling two holes across both sides of the barrel and inserting a couple of three-eighth inch threaded rods across the sides.
-This creates a base where 30ft coiled copper tubes are inserted to circulate the warm water.
+To convert the barrel stove into a hot water heater, the next step involves adding a heat exchanger.
+This is done by drilling two holes across both sides of the barrel and inserting a couple of three-eighth inch threaded rods across the sides.

 STEP 5 : EXTENDING THE COIL CONNECTION